dziesig/table_plus_index/README.md

 [:name, :rank, :serial_number] or [:name, 'rank', 'serial_number']

 NOTE:  	Due to a bug in the underlying system (at least when using postgresql),
-				do not specify a numeric column as one of the search column or any non-blank search will raise an exception.
+				do not specify a numeric column as one of the search columns or any non-blank search will raise an exception.

-"ignore_columns" contains the names of zero or more columns which will removed from the results.
+"ignore_columns" contains the names of zero or more columns which will be removed from the results.
 Typically this is only needed if there are columns with large amounts of data which are not needed by the index page.
 This may take the form of a string, an array of strings, an array of symbols, or nil: